 What is Contingent Staffing?

 Traditional contingent staffing involves temporary workers who supplement a company's permanent staff for a set period.
-These workers are employed by staffing agencies, which handle their hiring, management, and payment, although some agencies provide benefits like healthcare and 401(k) plans.
+These workers are employed by staffing agencies, which handle their hiring, management, and payment, though some agencies offer benefits such as healthcare and 401(k) plans.
 This model is used for roles with a clear end date and is not intended for long-term employment.

 What is Remote Contingent Staffing?

-Remote contingent staffing refers to engaging contingent workers who operate from remote locations.
-Unlike traditional, on-site contingent staffing models, the shift toward remote work—accelerated by the pandemic and improving remote technologies—has enabled organizations to adopt remote contingent staffing more seamlessly.
+Remote contingent staffing refers to engaging contingent workers who work remotely.
+Unlike traditional on-site contingent staffing models, the shift toward remote work—accelerated by the pandemic and advances in remote technologies—has enabled organizations to adopt remote contingent staffing more seamlessly.

 Businesses that have transitioned to remote operations or introduced global offices are now better positioned to integrate remote talent effectively.
 Staffing agencies have likewise evolved, expanding their capabilities to source and deliver qualified remote professionals from a global talent pool.